szabogyula/attributes/README.md

 # Configuration

-You can configure the brand and the logo, the shibboleth attribute-map.xml path, and the type of relevant the attributest that define the federation.
+You can configure the brand and the logo and the type of relevant the attributes those define the federation.

 ```yaml